MicrosoftDocs/power-platform/power-platform/admin/inactive-teams-environment.md

 > [!NOTE]
 > The **Environment disabled** tile displays anytime a Dataverse for Teams environment is disabled due to inactivity.

-## Trigger activity, re-enable, or recover a Dataverse for Teams environment
+## Trigger activity, re-enable, and recover a Dataverse for Teams environment

 By default, administrators have 30 days to re-enable an environment.
 An environment disabled for 30 days is automatically deleted.
 Administrators have seven days to recover a deleted environment.
 See [Recover a deleted Dataverse for Teams environment](#recover-a-deleted-dataverse-for-teams-environment).